knoppys/scp-bookings/README.md

 Changelog

+V4.9.1
+- Bookings fields amendments have been updated.
+- Default sort by Checkin Date on the new accounts screen

 V4.8.6
 Booking confirmations changes.
 - New field added to contain a seperate price sent to the Operator allowing for override